 This is a copy of the WRAL article.
 MORE TO COME FROM ME!!!!

-Posted on September 28, 2015, in "Single State Agency", Accountability, Administrative Costs, Audits, CMS, CSC, DHHS, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Knicole Emanuel, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, NC, NC DHHS, NCTracks, North Carolina, Office of State Auditor, Program Integrity, Tax Dollars, Taxes, Taxpayers and tagged Aldona Wos, Audit, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, DMA, Federal investigation DHHS, Fraud, General Assembly, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, investigation, Joint Legislative Oversight Committee on DHHS, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicaid fruad\, North Carolina, North Carolina Department of Health and Human Services.
+Posted on September 28, 2015, in "Single State Agency", Accountability, Administrative Costs, CMS, CSC, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Knicole Emanuel, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, NC, NC DHHS, NCTracks, North Carolina, Office of State Auditor, Program Integrity, Tax Dollars, Taxes, Taxpayers and tagged Aldona Wos, Audit, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, DMA, Federal investigation DHHS, Fraud, General Assembly, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, investigation, Joint Legislative Oversight Committee on DHHS, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicaid fruad\, NC DHHS, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 5 Comments.